javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/09-class/article.md

 alert( new User().test ); // 5
 ```

 So, technically that's possible, but we should know why we're doing it.
+Such properties will be shared among all objects of the class.

-An alternative here would be to use a getter:
+An "in-class" alternative is to use a getter:

 ```js run
 class User {